Table of Contents

-Central nervous system (CNS): Antimuscarinic agents produce sedation, amnesia, delirium, anti-motion sickness and antiparkinson effects.
+Central nervous system (CNS): Antimuscarinic agents produce sedation, amnesia, delirium, anti-motion sickness, and antiparkinson effects.

 Scopolamine has a greater and longer duration of action on the CNS compared to atropine.
 It is the most effective anti-motion sickness drug available.
 It also has an unusual effect of blocking short-term memory.
-It produces sedation at low dose and excitement at a high dose.
+It produces sedation at a low dose and excitement at a high dose.
 It produces euphoria and is susceptible to abuse.

 For motion sickness, it is available as a topical patch that is effective for 3 days and can be used as prophylactic medication.
 It is also used for postoperative nausea and vomiting.